What Progress Have We Made?

 The term Affirmative Action morphed into Diversity because research showed that there was a real business advantage – to the bottom line – to hire employees who mirrored the customer base.
 Dr. Roosevelt Thomas grabbed the attention of leaders with a 1990 HBR article From Affirmative Action to Affirming Diversity, where he introduced the concept of cultural inclusion, where employees work best when they are valued and contributing (my paraphrase), followed by several books quantifying the benefits of diversity in the workplace.

 Back then, we all thought we were farther along in accepting differences than we actually were.
-Consulting firms made stealth videos of the mortgage application process and interview questions for whites versus blacks and showed them to executives to prove the point.
-Okay, maybe were not as far along as we thought.
+Consulting firms made stealth videos of the mortgage application process and interview questions, showing the discriminatory questions for blacks.
+We showed them to executives to prove the point.
+Okay, maybe we’re not as far along as we thought.

 That research did generate a significant movement within banking to align with the spirit of the Community Reinvestment Act and training departments geared up to make everyone sensitive to issues of diversity.
 Recruiters tried to convince hiring managers to think differently by sharing the research about how diversity helps the bottom line.